polakowo/vectorbt/README.md

     - Generation of stop loss and trailing stop exits signals
 - `vbt.portfolio` accessor for modeling portfolio performance
     - From signals, orders, or custom order function
-    - Provides a range of performance time series, metrics, and charting functions
+    - Provides a range of performance time series, metrics, and plotting functions
+- Provides a range of indicators with full Numba support
+    - Moving average and STD, Dual Moving Average Crossover, Bollinger Bands, RSI, Stochastic Oscillator, Moving Average Convergence Divergence, and On-balance volume
+    - Indicator factory for construction of complex technical indicators in a simplified way
+    - Each indicator class offers methods for generating signals and plotting
+- Provides interactive Plotly-based widgets to visualize backtest results
+    - Gauge, Bar, Scatter, Histogram and Heatmap
+    - Full integration with ipywidgets

 ## Installation